spbkaizo/baudio/BUILD.md

 At this point, you should also solder into place UC1, UC2, UC5.
 These are the reservoir caps for the USB 5v supply.

-After those, place PSC1, PSC3, PSC4, PSC6 and PSC5.
+After those, place PSC1, PSC3, PSC4, PSC5 and PSC6.

+There are two sets of solder bridge pads above and below the LM2663 IC.

+The bridge pad above the LM2663 connects PIN6 (LV) to ground, if required.
+The LM2663 datasheet specifies this can be tied to GND, or left floating.
+It specifies that the device should operate in low voltage mode, and we don't need that here so leave it alone - it's there in case you are using an alternative device and it's required.

+The bridge pad (with 3 connections) below the LM2663 does require configuration.
+This is connected to pin 1 (SD LM2663, FC on the LM2662).
+On the LM2663 we are using, this pin needs to be tied to ground.
+Grab the multimeter and figure out which pad you need to bridge (the other goes to +v!).
+If you have an LM2262 or other chip, go read the datasheet to figure out what you need to do.

-Check for shorts.
+Now, check for shorts.
 Once happy, connect to power and check 3.3, 5v voltages again.

-Then check at the top of the board the voltage between V+ and V-.
+Then check at the top left of the board the voltage between V+ and V-.
 It should be in the region of 10v.
 Check the volatages between 5v and GND here, and then -5v and GND.
 The should be almost equal.
 If not, somethings gone wrong and needs investigating.
 See if the inverter feels hot, disconnect from power if so.

 ### DAC